 Braille Numbers—Internationally Standardised

-Numbers use the same braille characters as the letter symbols A to J – with the exception of France.
+Numbers use the same braille characters as the alphabet letter symbols A to J – with the exception of France.

 It must be stressed that punctuation, abbreviated characters and accented characters vary from country to country.

-In the artwork creation process, the Braille character set to be used should be verified as appropriate for the country in which the medicinal product is sold.
+In the artwork creation process, the braille character set to be used should be verified as appropriate for the country in which the medicinal product is sold.
 The Marketing Authorisation Holder (MAH) and packaging supplier must check all braille artwork for current accuracy and relevance.
 The European Braille Guidance area of this website, supported by RNIB and EBU, contains information on European Braille and the braille code pages contain many country specific braille codes.
 The International Blindness Agencies Directory can help to identify braille organisations for each country.